This is the bit where I give you my life story.

 Have I mentioned I like telling stories?
-In the spirt of precisely that (and because it's my page, I can be self-indulgent) here’s chapters of my story that all hit a different tone.
+In the spirt of precisely that (and because it's my page, I can be self-indulgent) here’s the chapters of my story that all hit a different tone.
 All of this is 100% true.

 In what would be her first and final occasion of arriving early to any social gathering, Katherine Fischer made her entrance into the world some ten weeks ahead of schedule.